 Camera

-Despite the latest phone brands available around the world, nothing can replace the quality of photos produced by good cameras.
+Despite the latest smartphone brands available worldwide, nothing can replace the quality of photos produced by high-quality cameras.

-If your passion is to capture the best moment while in African parks or around cities, you need to have a good camera.
+If your passion is capturing the best moments in African parks or around cities, you need a good camera.

-Having a camera with a zoom lens of 200- 300mm or more is the best favor you could do for yourself while visiting Tanzania and Kenya.
+Having a camera with a 200-300mm zoom lens, or longer, is the best favor you can do for yourself when visiting Tanzania and Kenya.

 Charger banks and adapters